byandell/happygit/README.md

 student readme.md as index.html
 github gapminder ugliness: data-raw
 activate github settings
 Your site is ready to be published at <https://byandell.github.io/happygit/>.

+github does PNG diffs
+library(gapminder)-- switching from gdata to readxl & readr
+readxl brings in proper NA for blanks; gdata does not

+machine readable & human readable projects

+collaboration (see Alice Bartlett slides)
+remote, clone, push, pull